kwohlfahrt/computer-notes/src/lab/lab_computers/linux/installation.rst

   new_computer

 Then, a corresponding ``.yml`` file should be created in ``host_vars``.
-It will contain information about the filesystems on the machine.
+It will contain information about the file-systems on the machine.

-First we have to find the `UUID` of the root and boot filesystems.
+First we have to find the `UUID` of the root and boot file-systems.
 These must map to the same devices as ``Root-Data`` and ``Root-Boot`` in ``/dev/mapper`` respectively::